mosturgent/twenty-7EA/README.md

 # Does the world need another CRM?

-We built Twenty for three reasons:
+We built 20x20 by 7th element Africa for three reasons:

 **CRMs are too expensive, and users are trapped.** Companies use locked-in customer data to hike prices.
 It shouldn't be that way.

 **A fresh start is required to build a better experience.** We can learn from past mistakes and craft a cohesive experience inspired by new UX patterns from tools like Notion, Airtable or Linear.

-**We believe in Open-source and community.** Hundreds of developers are already building Twenty together.
+**We believe in Open-source and community.** Hundreds of developers are already building 20x20 by 7th element Africa together.
 Once we have plugin capabilities, a whole ecosystem will grow around it.

 <br />

-# What You Can Do With Twenty
+# What You Can Do With 20x20 by 7th element Africa
-We're currently developing Twenty's beta version.
+We're currently developing 20x20 by 7th element Africa's beta version.

 Please feel free to flag any specific needs you have by creating an issue.